Blog

 When day turned to dusk, Lady Sermonde left her boudoir and walked downstairs to the dining room.
 Expecting to see her lover, Guillaume, waiting for her, she was surprised to see only her husband, Lord Raymond.

-“You were expecting your friend, Guillame?” the Lord asked slyly?
+“You were expecting your friend, Guillaume?” the Lord asked slyly?
 “He’ll be here any moment,” he said.
 “Let’s be seated.
 I’m certain he won’t be upset if we start.”

 Politely, Lord Raymond led Sermonde to her place at the table.
 He returned to his seat opposite hers and began carving the main course.

-With great pride, he presented his wife a plate filled with his day’s bounty.
+He proudly presented his wife with a plate filled with his day’s bounty.
 “Here,” he proclaimed.
 “Enjoy!”

 Lady Sermonde took a bite of her dinner, then another.
 Realizing that the “meat” served to her had an unusual taste and texture, she remarked: “This, my dear Lord Raymond, is a most uncommon creature, is it not?
 Have you found a new type beast to bring to our table,” she asked.